 What drives us to seek comfort in food?
 Specifically, our “comfort foods” — I picture a steaming bowl of macaroni & cheese or a plate piled high with my favorite pizza and breadsticks.
+Or anything melty, warm, cheesy, and chewy, like the Baked Rigatoni pictured above.

-But unlike the food cravings most commonly linked to stress eating or emotional eating, which tend to gravitate towards sweet flavors, comfort foods typically land in a different category.
+But when you think of your favorite comfort food, it might be different than the foods you crave for emotional eating, which tend to gravitate towards sweet flavors.
+Ice cream, anyone?
+Comfort foods typically land in a different category.
 We describe them in terms of their texture, density, and how they can fill us up and leave us feeling satiated in body and soul.
-It’s apparent these comfort foods offer us something in the moment but as with other forms of emotional eating, many people feel they can’t seek comfort from the act of eating.

-Eating is Non-Negotiable, So Why Not Enjoy It?
+Eating is Non-Negotiable, Why Not Enjoy It?

 Humans are hard-wired to seek pleasure from food.
 As we were evolving and making our way into the modern world, sweet flavors helped us differentiate a quick burst of energy and nutrients from a toxic, potentially fatal, poison.
+Palatable food was part of the key to survival.

 And, of course, the obvious: we have to keep eating to keep living.